- After a user installs new drivers or software, this may activate the maximum wait objects exceeded error.

 You’ll lose all installed third-party software (and your own files that aren’t backed up) when you reinstall Windows with a clean install.

 However, that’s why a clean install can likely resolve the 0x0000000C issue.
 To reinstall Windows 10 with the Refresh Tool, check out our clean install of Windows 10 guide.

 There is no definitive reason why BSoD errors occur, but maintaining your system registries, DLLs, and programs in proper shape will reduce the chance of them appearing.
-More so, making sure your hardware components are compatible is also important.
+More so, third-party software that can fix BSoD errors also exists.